joshwilsonvu/cookbook/src/data/recipes/baked-buffalo-cauliflower-bites.md

 5. Return to the oven and bake until they start to brown, about 15 minutes.

-6. Serve hot with ranch dressing, celery and carrots, if desired
+6. Serve hot with ranch dressing, celery and carrots, if desired.